 Wingspan: 31.9-39.4 in

-The Broad-winged Hawk has a breeding-only range throughout the entire state of Ohio.
-Broad-winged Hawks migrate each year by the thousands, these large flocks are called “kettles”.
 If you want to spot a Broad-winged Hawk while they’re in Ohio, try walking through a forest during the summer and listening for their piercing whistle.

 Broad-winged Hawks have one brood each year with 1-5 eggs.
 The female is in charge of constructing the nest, with help from the male.
-They will fiercely protect their nesting site and build their nests with at least a half-mile of seperation from other birds of prey.
+They will fiercely protect their nesting site and build their nests with at least a half-mile of separation from other birds of prey.
 Their diet is consistent with that of most other birds of prey.

 6. Northern Goshawk